 If you have suspected angina, tests are usually advised:

-- A blood test to check for anaemia, thyroid problems, kidney problems, a high glucose level, and a high cholesterol level, as these may be linked with angina.
+- Blood tests to check for anaemia, thyroid problems, kidney problems, a high blood sugar (glucose) level and a high cholesterol level, as these may be linked with angina.

-- A heart tracing called an electrocardiograph (ECG).
+- A heart tracing (an electrocardiograph, or ECG).
 This can be useful.
 However, a routine ECG may be normal if you have angina.
 In fact, more than half of people with angina have a normal resting ECG.

 How do doctors know that I have angina?

-- Echocardiography is an ultrasound of the heart.
+- An ultrasound scan of the heart (echocardiography).
 During this test you may be asked to exert yourself or be given an injection to make your heart work harder.
 The operator will then be able to see your heart working under stress.

 - An MRI scan can also show how your heart works under stress, as above.
 Some people may find MRI scans difficult.
 You need to lie very still in a confined space.